 Regardless of your application, we are looking forward to working with you to provide the required flags, flagpoles, and hardware for your application.
 If you need assistance, please reach out to us by phone, email, or chat, and we will be happy to help.

 History of the West Virginia Flag

 West Virginia was originally inhabited by the Paleo-Indians and Adena people.
 Native American tribes soon followed which included the Shawnee, Cherokee, and Iroquois.
-The main tribe was the Shawnee tribe.
-In 1606, West Virginia became part of the Virginia Colony that the British established.
+The most prevalent tribe was the Shawnee.
+In 1606, the land that comprises West Virginia was part of the Virginia Colony that the British established.
 In 1607, Jamestown was established, and Virginia was beginning to get settled.